Community champions

 • Community pioneer: an individual who is at the forefront of change, an early adopter who helps open new lines of activity or thought

-We were thrilled by the quality and quantity of champion nominations we received.
-Our champions will have a special VIP trip to Digifest, 12-13 March 2024, with their UK travel and accommodation paid for and an opportunity to meet and celebrate with other champions.
+Successful community champions will have a special VIP trip to Digifest, 11-12 March 2025, with their UK travel and accommodation paid for and an opportunity to meet and celebrate with other champions.

 Community advocates